Last updated on August 23, 2023 at 03:33 pm

 Why Deskless Workers Need Better Internal Comms Solutions

 The historic Facebook outage that caused Workplace from Meta to be down on October 4th, 2021 really got us thinking.
 Becoming known as an effective “snow day”, this was every internal communicator’s nightmare scenario.
 What if a critical message needed to be sent out to all teams via Workplace from Facebook?
 What about the frontline teams that don’t have any comms channels and, therefore, rely on WhatsApp to reach their teams?
 How did that impact their shifts?
 What did that one day of down comms do to the business?
 It gave us a lot to think about.
-But what stood out to us wasn’t just that channel reliability is important—because of course it is—but why are so many teams relying on these tools in the first place?
+But what stood out to us wasn’t just that channel reliability is important—because of course, it is—but why are so many teams relying on these tools in the first place?

-In this blog, we’re going to break down why we think using WhatsApp or Workplace aren’t a reliability issue, but a strategic misstep.
+In this blog, we’re going to break down why we think using WhatsApp or Workplace isn’t a reliability issue, but a strategic misstep.

-We saw tweets on the day of the outage from NHS managers who had no way to reach their teams.
-And that’s a terrifying thought, isn’t it?
-That people working in healthcare might not have a way to communicate with their teams.
-We can only imagine how dangerous this could be in logistics or manufacturing where compliance with safety literally saves lives.
+We saw tweets the day of the outage from NHS managers who had no way to reach their teams.
+That’s a terrifying thought, isn’t it?
+People working in healthcare without a way to communicate.

 But, why are those line managers using WhatsApp in the first place?
-It’s possible that some companies selected that tool intentionally for the frontline, but we know that the reality is that it’s probably Shadow IT.
-This is basically when individuals go rogue in the organization and seek out the tools they need when they aren’t provided.
-And this is often a big cybersecurity risk since it’s not approved or monitored by IT.
+It’s possible that some companies selected that tool intentionally for the frontline, but the reality is, it’s probably Shadow IT.
+This is when individuals go rogue in the organization and seek out the tools they need when they aren’t provided.
+This is often a big cybersecurity risk since it’s not approved or monitored by IT.

-But, of course, there are strategic issues with allowing teams to rely on tools like this:
+But, of course, there are also strategic issues with allowing teams to rely on these tools:

 - Internal Comms has no control.
-If your teams really are going rogue, then you likely don’t see what’s being shared, can’t measure the impact, and can’t share your own messages, which often are priority.
+If your people are going rogue, you likely won’t see what’s being shared, can’t measure the impact, and can’t share your own messages.